generate_before_header

 • David G. Hanna: co-founder and former CEO of a financial holding company

-• Burt Jones: a Georgia state senator and a 2022 Trump-endorsed candidate for lieutenant governor who won
+• Burt Jones: a Georgia state senator who won election as lieutenant governor in 2022 with Trump’s endorsement

 • Daryl Moody: chairman of the Georgia Republican Foundation

 • David Shafer: chairman of the state GOP, a Georgia state senator, and an American Legislative Exchange Council member.
-He was subsequently subpoenaed by the Department of Justice.
+He was subsequently subpoenaed by the Department of Justice and has been indicted by the Fulton County attorney general on charges of breaking the law and conspiring to overturn the results of the 2020 presidential election.

-• Shawn Still: former chairman of the Georgia Republican Party Finance Committee, 2022 candidate for Georgia state Senate
+• Shawn Still: former chairman of the Georgia Republican Party Finance Committee, a 2022 candidate for Georgia state senate and one of 19 co-conspirators indicted by the Fulton County attorney general on charges of breaking the law and conspiring to overturn the results of the 2020 presidential election.

 • C.B.
 Yadav: a member of the Georgians First Commission

-• Patrick Gartland: a former Republican representative on the board of election
+• Patrick Gartland: a former Republican representative on the board of elections

 • Susan Holmes: A member of the Georgia House of Representatives and former mayor of Monticello, Georgia

-• John A. Isakson: CFO for Preferred Apartment Communities and the son of Johnny Isakson, who was both a U.S. Senator and member of the House of Representatives
+• John A. Isakson: CFO of Preferred Apartment Communities and the son of Johnny Isakson, a former U.S. Senator and former member of the House of Representatives

 • CJ Pearson: former executive director of Young Georgians in Government and Teens for Trump